International Pole Meeting - 1/2 April 2023

 I had a small Skimmer at 6 m about 30 minutes later, but losing that big Bream killed the inside line completely.

-Out at 10 m, I really struggled to get bits.
+Out at 10 m, I really struggled to get bites.
 At mid-match I still only had 3 fish.
 I was always getting dead stringy weed on the hook as soon as it was near the bottom.
 Because the peg had never been fished in practice, the fish had not had the chance top clean the bottom whilst feeding.

 I set up a 1.25 g Inter Carbon with a string of number 11 stotz below the bulk.
 The hookbait was falling through the water slowly and I got a few bites at last.